 Where to Download: SketchUp

-The paid version brings a host of features to your toolbox.
-For example, you get access to the design library where you can reuse assets from earlier projects.
-You also get the capability to compare designs, to add hardware symbols to the design, and to append PDFs to the project file.
+Running on Windows, MacOS, Ubuntu, or Fedora, DraftSight brings a host of features to your toolbox.
+For example, you’ll get access to the design library, where you can reuse assets from earlier projects.
+There’s also the capability to compare designs, add hardware symbols to a design, and append PDFs to the project file.

-DraftSight begins to compete with AutoCAD as you scale up, and it will offer you advanced capabilities if you are willing to pay.
+That said, DraftSight begins to really compete with AutoCAD as you scale up, offering advanced capabilities if you’re willing to pay.

 Where to Download: Dassault Systèmes

-FreeCAD can import and export from various standard formats for 3D objects, and its modular architecture allows a user to extend its functionality using plugins.
+FreeCAD runs on Windows, MacOS, or Linux.
+It can import and export from various standard formats for 3D objects, and its modular architecture allows users to extend its functionality using plugins.

 Where to Download: FreeCAD

 BricsCAD is best known for having rich features in both 2D drawing and 3D modeling.
-In fact, those who are familiar with AutoCAD (the 2008 version) have noted that the two have a similar interface even though BricsCAD’s ribbon is a bit confusing.
-According to the developers, BricsCAD supports “hundreds” of third-party applications.
+In fact, those who are familiar with AutoCAD (the 2008 version) have noted that the two have similar interfaces, even though BricsCAD’s ribbon is a bit confusing.
+According to the developers, BricsCAD supports hundreds of third-party applications.

-BricsCAD is more affordable and offers three editions: Classic, Pro, and Platinum.
-The Platinum edition is packed with several features (like 3D compare, BIM, and Sheet metal tools) that are unavailable in AutoCAD.
+BricsCAD runs on Windows, MacOS, Ubuntu, or Fedora, is more affordable than AutoCAD, and offers six editions!
+Interestingly, starting with the Platinum edition, several advanced features (like 3D compare, BIM, and sheet metal tools) are unavailable in AutoCAD.

 Where to Buy: Bricsys

-LibreCAD is a high-quality open-source 2D modeling program that grew out of QCAD.
+LibreCAD is a free, high-quality open-source 2D modeling program that grew out of QCAD.
 It comes with plenty of powerful features and has a large following of designers and customers.
-LibreCAD resembles AutoCAD in features and concepts and should be easy to use once you are familiar with AutoCAD.
-It is mainly a perfect choice if you are using Linux and want a free CAD tool that can read DWG files.
+LibreCAD resembles AutoCAD in many features and concepts.
+It’s particularly popular among Linux users who need a free CAD tool that can read DWG files (although it also works on Windows and MacOS).

 Where to Download: LibreCAD